SoftUni-Internal/interactive-content/EN/01-Exam/03-Heroes-of-Code-and-Logic-VII.md

 - `CastSpell – {hero name} – {MP needed} – {spell name}`:

-If the hero has the required MP, he casts the spell, thus reducing his MP.
-Print this message:
+If the hero has the required MP, they cast the spell which reduces their MP.
+Print the following message:

 `{hero name} has successfully cast {spell name} and now has {mana points left} MP!`

-If the hero is unable to cast the spell print:
+If the hero is unable to cast the spell, print:

 `{hero name} does not have enough MP to cast {spell name}!`